-- Workability: Easy to work with but with chances of tearout.
+- Workability: Easy to work with but prone to tearout.
 Glues well and takes stain readily.

 - Cost: Expensive, but not as expensive as oak or walnut

 Pinewood is very easy to work on and takes nails and screws easily.
 It also exudes a pleasant, resinous fragrance that adds to the charm of this versatile wood.
-Due to its reasonable cost, but good looks, you can get a smart table much cheaper than tables made of other costlier wood.
+Due to its reasonable cost but good looks, you can get an elegant table much cheaper than tables made of other costlier wood.